Canadian Meteorological and Oceanographic Society (CMOS)

 The Council of CMOS shall appoint the Chairperson of the Weathercaster Endorsement Committee

-The Committee Chairperson will, select three members of the Committee, who will constitute the reviewing panel.
+The Committee Chairperson will select three members of the Committee, who will constitute the reviewing panel.
 Each member of the Committee shall certify to the Chairperson that he or she is aware of no conflict of interest in accepting the appointment to review any particular applicant.

 Upon completion of the review process, successful applicants will be notified by letter.

-Revised by the Executive Director
+Approved by the Executive Director